dvalters/self/NWPSAF-feedback.md

 #### DBNet

-IASI, CrIS and ATMS monitoring pages are not functioning.
-(Nothing in the drop down selection boxes) Statistics link links back to the old site.
+~~IASI, CrIS and ATMS monitoring pages are not functioning.
+(Nothing in the drop down selection boxes)~~, ah they work today!

+Statistics link links back to the old site.

+Minor use-ability point, but the ATOVS page will automatically update the plot when a dropdown box is changed, but the others (IASI, CrIS and ATMS) require the user to click 'go' before anything happens. (

 #### NRT Quality